 The tech industry is buzzing right now with all of the potential and opportunities Predictive AI and Generative AI will bring with regards to how we interact with information.
 The way we engage, find, and search information is fundamentally going to change and it all is because AI/ML models have the ability to access extremely large datasets and use those datasets to make decisions and correlations.

 At the center of this AI revolution is the concept of Vector Search, also known as nearest neighbor search, which powers AI models with the ability to find specific sets of information in a collection that are the most closely related to a prescribed query.
 Unlike traditional searching models that look to find exact matches of information like keyword matches, vector search represents data points as vectors, which have direction and magnitude, in a highly-dimensional space.
 With vector search, the individual dimensions define a specific attribute or feature and the search compares the similarity of the query vector to the possible vector paths that can and do traverse all of the dimensions.
+The implementation of a vector search engine in this domain marks a significant advancement, enabling more sophisticated and accurate searches through large and complex datasets.

 Needless to say, the complexity of this can become quite daunting to try and comprehend.
 However, at the core of vector search is the ability to mathematically calculate the distance or similarity between vectors, and this is done with a number of mathematical formulas like cosine similarity or Euclidean distance.